by Ed Sawicki - April 4, 2019

 The Republican strategy involves lowering tax rates for income and capital gains and shifting the burden to the poor and middle-class with regressive taxes, such as sales taxes.
 This is usually done at the state level.
 It's important that states also tax their high-income taxpayers and lower or eliminate regressive taxation.

-Tens of billions of dollars of tax revenue are siphoned away by tax-exempt organizations that do not operate in the public interest.
+A few hundred billions of dollars of tax revenue are siphoned away by tax-exempt organizations that do not operate in the public interest.
 These organizations serve the interests of specific groups of people.
 They are often political and religious.
 Congress should have the IRS require all current tax-exempt organizations, earning over a certain amount, to reapply for their status, deny those that clearly don't qualify, and collect whatever back taxes are available.

 This will require that Congress increases the IRS budget.